gardener/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>SeedName holds the name of the seed allocated to BackupBucket for running controller.</p>
+<p>SeedName holds the name of the seed allocated to BackupBucket for running controller.
+This field is immutable.</p>
 </td>
 </tr>
 </table>